 This view displays a table with the following details: Hostname, Username, Software, Version, CVE, CVS, Date, and Status.

-The Standard allows you to view the information regarding the Latest Status (all statuses - up-to-date, patched, and vulnerable), Latest Patch (the latest installed/patched), Currently Vulnerable, Historically Vulnerable, Up-to-date (all applications that are found to be up-to-date), Uninstalled.
-You are allowed to select one or multiple entries in the Standard and Hide them from the view.
-Vulnerable applications (that are listed in the Standard view -> Latest Status, Currently Vulnerable view, and Historically Vulnerable view) can be installed by selecting the Install 3rd Party Software option from the dropdown menu.
-The Show Hidden Apps radio button allows you to display all the applications that were hidden by the HEIMDAL Dashboard Administrator. - Patches per Endpoint
+The Standard allows you to view the information regarding the Latest Status (all statuses - up-to-date, patched, and vulnerable), Latest Patch (the latest installed/patched), Currently Outdated(displays the endpoints where vulnerabilities are still being discovered; a check is made every sync GP interval), Historically Outdated(displays the endpoints that have been discovered with vulnerabilities at a point in time), Up-to-date (all applications that are found to be up-to-date), Uninstalled.
+You are allowed to select one or multiple entries in the Standard and hide them from the view.
+Vulnerable applications (that are listed in the Standard view -> Latest Status, Currently Outdated view, and Historically Outdated view) can be installed by selecting the Install 3rd Party Software option from the dropdown menu.
+The Show Hidden Apps radio button allows you to display all the applications that were hidden by the HEIMDAL Dashboard Administrator.
+You can use the Select GPs dropdown menu to list the entries for the selected Group Policy.

 a.
-Add the selected application(s) to a Group Policy or all Group Policies to be automatically installed or be automatically updated (when a new version is available);
+Add the selected application(s) to a Group Policy or all Group Policies to be automatically installed or automatically updated (when a new version is available).

 b.
-Uninstall the selected application(s) if the Uninstall is supported by the HEIMDAL Agent (the Uninstall is supported for the 3rd Party Applications that are installed using an MSI Installer that creates an UninstallString property or for the 3rd Party Applications that are installed using an EXE Installer that creates a QuietUninstallString property). - Compliance
+Uninstall the selected application(s) if the Uninstall is supported by the HEIMDAL Agent (the Uninstall is supported for the 3rd-party applications that are installed using an MSI Installer that creates an UninstallString property or for the 3rd-party applications that are installed using an EXE Installer that creates a QuietUninstallString property).

 This view displays a table with the following details: Hostname, Username, Number of Updates, and Last Seen.